 If you’re considering brown hair colors to add a little pizzazz to your brown hair, Reyes recommends taking home sulfate-free shampoo and conditioner to maintain the color and keep it from fading.
 “Unite has many to choose from that serve multiple purposes like creating volume, adding moisture, or smoothing, all while protecting your hair color,” she adds.

 This rich chocolate brunette with very strong red undertones was created by stylist Allison Campbell of Dallas, TX.
 “The prettiest thing about it is that it’s a very bold color combination.
 It combines the sultry attitude of a brunette while mixing the boldness of a redhead,” says Campbell.

 “Be okay with coming to the salon every four to five weeks to freshen up the color with toner and adding warmth into the hair,” she adds.
 “This brunette is definitely for the female that likes to turn heads so if you’ve got time and like attention, this is the color for you!”

-Campbell’s styling recommendation with a balayage with bold colors is to take the time to curl it.
+Campbell’s styling recommendation with a balayage on dark hair is to take the time to curl it.
 “Curling the hair showcases more dimension.”

 Milk Chocolate Brown with Caramel Swirls

 “I would call this look milk chocolate caramel swirl,” says cosmetologist and esthetician Alex Davis of Pittsburgh, PA.
 “There is so much dimension in this look, but it’s really showcased in the cut which is an inverted bob.
 The bob has a slight undercut in the back to remove weight from her thick hair.”

 Women looking to achieve this brown hair should ask for a color pieces that are hand-painted.
 Adjustments will only need to be made according to what shades would match best with the woman’s skin tones and eye color depth.